-Phoebe is an environmental artist who uses an array of natural materials such as leaves, flowers, charcoal, raw pigments and wood to create artworks.
+Phoebe is an environmentally minded artist who uses an array of natural materials such as leaves, flowers, charcoal, raw pigments and wood to create artworks.
 She specialises in the process of 'botanical dye' where she steams flowers and leaves onto fabrics.
-Phoebe graduated her Visual Arts degree from Uni SA in 2013 and has gone onto build her own textile label 'HunterMade'.
-She holds private and public workshops, regularly exhibits artwork, creates bespoke orders such as the 'wedding scarfs' using event bouquets and writes + advocates for sustainability.
+Phoebe graduated from Uni SA with a BA in Visual Arts in 2013 and has gone on to build her own textile label 'HunterMade'.
+She holds private and public workshops, regularly exhibits artwork, creates bespoke orders such as the 'wedding scarves' using event bouquets and writes + advocates for sustainability.

 BA Visual Arts - University of South Australia 2013

 Certificate IV Fashion Design - TAFE SA 2014

 Designer/Owner - HunterMade Textiles 2016

 Channel 9 South Australian Youing Achievers Awards - 2018

 Solo, Evolve Manual Therapy, Rose Park, September 2019

 Monthly artist feature at Evolve Manual Therapy - Hand dyed natural fabrics.
 Mounted and streatched on wood.

 Group, Corner Stone Collage, August 2019

 Coorong based environmental artist Phoebe Hunter uses a variety of natural materials including native flora, florist waste, natural fibres, wood and raw pigments in her art practice.
 This body of work responds to the lake that dried and filled, a stance by nature to show its ability to regenerate.